OriGen:Enhancing RTL Code Generation with Code-to-Code Augmentation and Self-Reflection: Introduction

 \section{Introduction}

-Recently, large language models (LLMs) have demonstrated outstanding performance in natural language comprehension and generation ~\cite{ammus}.
-Studies have shown that LLMs exhibit considerable ability in code generation tasks ~\cite{codesurvey}.
-Commercial LLMs, such as GPT-4~\cite{gpt4} and Claude3-Opus~\cite{claude3}, generate high-quality software code for common programming languages like C++ and Python, which enhance coding productivity significantly.
-Moreover, LLMs have also illustrated impressive capabilities in hardware code generation, especially for the Register Transfer Level (RTL) code.
-Specifically, RTL code generation from natural language instructions presents an innovative approach to enhance hardware development productivity, offering the potential to revolutionize existing HDL coding workflows by alleviating the burdensome task of HDL coding for designers.
+Recent advancements in large language models (LLMs) have demonstrated exceptional capabilities in natural language comprehension and generation ~\cite{ammus}.
+Studies have shown that LLMs exhibit considerable proficiency in code generation tasks ~\cite{codesurvey}.
+Commercial LLMs, such as GPT-4~\cite{gpt4} and Claude3-Opus~\cite{claude3}, have showcased their ability to generate high-quality software code for common programming languages like C++ and Python, significantly enhancing coding productivity.
+Moreover, LLMs have demonstrated impressive capabilities in hardware code generation, particularly for Register Transfer Level (RTL) code.
+The generation of RTL code from natural language instructions presents an innovative approach to enhance hardware development productivity.
+This method has the potential to revolutionize existing Hardware Description Language (HDL) coding workflows by alleviating the burdensome task of HDL coding for designers.
+Similar to High-Level Synthesis (HLS), LLMs can streamline the design process by enabling code generation from high-level specifications, thus simplifying complex hardware design tasks~\cite{canis2011legup, coussy2009introduction}.

 While commercial LLMs have demonstrated proficiency in generating RTL code, they often raise concerns regarding privacy and security.
-These issues are especially critical in the domain of hardware design, as RTL code frequently contains valuable intellectual property.
+These issues are particularly critical in the domain of hardware design, as RTL code frequently contains valuable intellectual property.
 Furthermore, the closed-source nature of these LLMs restricts researchers from conducting in-depth analyses and customizations, impeding further fine-tuning of the models in specific domains, such as hardware design.
-In contrast, open-source models provide better privacy and security while facilitating further improvement and customization.
-Open-source models, such as StarCoder2~\cite{stackv2}, DeepSeek-Coder~\cite{deepseek}, and CodeQwen-V1.5~\cite{qwen}, have demonstrated promising results in code generation for prevalent programming languages like Python and C/C++, while their performance in RTL code generation still lags behind GPT-3.5.
-This underscores the pressing need to develop a specialized open-source LLM tailored for RTL code generation.
+In contrast, open-source models provide enhanced privacy and security while facilitating further improvement and customization.
+Open-source models, such as StarCoder2~\cite{stackv2}, DeepSeek-Coder~\cite{deepseek}, and CodeQwen-V1.5~\cite{qwen}, have demonstrated promising results in code generation for prevalent programming languages like Python and C/C++.
+However, their performance in RTL code generation still falls behind GPT-3.5.
+This performance gap underscores the pressing need to develop a specialized open-source LLM tailored for RTL code generation.